gigits02/gigits02/README.md

 💡 Passionate about continuous learning in scientifical emerging trends
 🎯 Currently working for Machine Learning and Quantum Machine Learning projects
 💞️ I’m looking to collaborate on new quantum-based challenges
-📫 How to reach me: LuigiTarasi77@gmail.com
+📫 How to reach me [gmail]: LuigiTarasi77@gmail.com

 ## 📌 Recents projects
 - ⚛️ [Classsical/Quantum Ising model solved with different computational methods](https://github.com/gigits02/IsingModel)